-Current mineral production and identified resources within the Wide Bay Burnett region include gold, silver, kaolin, limestone, coal, ilmenite, apatite, scandium, feldspar, siltstone, silica sand, black granite and clay, with quarrying and sand extraction activities key components of the region's mining activity.72
+Current mineral production and identified resources within the Wide Bay Burnett region include bauxite, gold, silver, colbalt, kaolin, limestone, coal, ilmenite, apatite, scandium, feldspar, siltstone, silica sand, black granite and clay, with quarrying and sand extraction activities key components of the region's mining activity.

-Significant mineral exploration activity is occurring particularly in North Burnett (Biggenden, Gayndah, Mundubbera and Monto), while coal resource exploration is occurring in Tiaro, Monto and North of Bundaberg.73 The emergence of the liquefied natural gas exporting industry through the Curtis Island facilities at Gladstone have also resulted in growing industry interest in exploration for coal seam gas in the Surat Basin and within the Wide Bay Burnett region, as industry looks to ensure a sufficient supply of gas to meet demand.
+Significant mineral exploration activity is occurring, particularly in North Burnett (Biggenden, Gayndah, Mundubbera and Monto), while coal resource exploration is occurring in Tiaro, Monto and North of Bundaberg.
+The Surat Basin Rail corridor aims to enable coal mining in the Surat basin and represents a key economic opportunity for the region, particularly in North Burnett.
+A deposit of thermal coal exists south of Kingaroy which has been the subject of investigations to establish a coal mine.
+The emergence of the liquefied natural gas exporting industry through the Curtis Island facilities at Gladstone have also resulted in growing industry interest in exploration for coal seam gas in the Surat Basin and within the Wide Bay Burnett region, as industry looks to ensure a sufficient supply of gas to meet demand.